Preparing for tax day

 LLC/SCorp clients:

-- Revenue and expense statements – P&L, Balance Sheet, access to online books if we don’t already have them.
-If you do not have a P&L and Balance Sheet, please include a .csv download of your 2022 transactions from your bank.
+- Revenue and expense statements – P&L, Balance Sheet, access to online books if we don’t already have them

 - Bank Statements